- Campus Health

 What can you expect in our *new* Stepped Care Counselling Model?

-- In your first visit with a counsellor, he/she will meet with you to clarify your current needs and/or goals.
-With your counsellor’s support, you will develop an individualized plan to improve your overall well-being.
+In your first visit with a counsellor, they will meet with you to clarify your current needs and/or goals.
+With your counsellor's support, you will develop an individualized plan to improve your overall well-being.
 This first visit is usually brief and shorter than a scheduled counselling session.

 Book an Appointment